mcosovic/JuliaGrid.jl/docs/src/man/flow.md

 ## Run Settings

-The power flow settings should be given as input arguments of the function `runpf(...)`.
-Although the syntax is given in a certain order, for methodological reasons, only DATA must appear, and the order of other inputs is arbitrary, as well as their appearance.
+Input arguments of the function `runpf(...)` describe the power flow settings.
+The order of inputs and their appearance is arbitrary, with only DATA input required.
+Still, for the methodological reasons, the syntax examples follow a certain order.

 #### Syntax
 ```julia-repl